rbind/apreshill/content/blog/pm-notebook/02-quarto/index.md

         It was previously supported only in the [dailies](https://dailies.rstudio.com/) (which are honestly
         low-risk to download and use!).
 But nowadays it works with the latest official released version of the RStudio IDE.
+I still update my RStudio version to the latest daily whenever I remember to update Quarto.

     -   It also works in [VSCode](https://code.visualstudio.com/); see **Step 2** [here](https://quarto.org/docs/get-started/).